This post is about the best oil pastels for beginners. Oil pastels are such a fun medium that I have loved since childhood.

 Test blending techniques

-Before you jump into using them, I suggest opening up a sketchbook and testing out some blending techniques so you see how oil pastels function.
+Before you use oil pastels, I suggest opening up a sketchbook and testing some blending techniques to see how oil pastels function.
 There are many ways to blend oil pastels together.
-You can do this with 2 colors together, using your finger, a q-tip, and layering.
+You can do this with 2 colors together, using your finger, a Q-tip, and layering.

 Once you get a feel for how to blend and work with the pastels, you’ll feel a lot more confident when starting a project.